Why semantic search?

 For example, if you search for the term “accent chair”, semantic search displays results for similar searches like decorative search, patio chair, or rocking chair.
 The related results give you some relevant search options that are semantically similar to your initial search.
 Semantic search achieves this by interpreting search queries and product-related information as vectors, the semantic neighbors of words.

 Semantic search leverages artificial intelligence (AI), machine learning (ML), and natural language processing (NLP), understanding (NLU), and generation (NLG) techniques to capture the meaning and context of unstructured data.
-For a commerce search context, unstructured data applies to queries and product catalogue information.
+For a commerce search context, unstructured data applies to queries and product catalog information.

 An advanced semantic search finds its foundations on vector search since it translates the semantics relationships and meanings of commerce search data into something understandable for computers.
 Vector search transforms words, sentences, or entire documents into vector embeddings, numerical representations placed in a multidimensional space in such a way that similar meanings are positioned closer together.
 When the vector search is performed, the query is transformed into a vector embedding to calculate the similarity or distance between data using approximate nearest neighbor (ANN) algorithms.
 So, similar products are placed close together and close to their corresponding queries in a high-dimensional vector space.
 All this process returns more precise and relevant product results faster to complex and conversational queries.